Jhan-P/cse15l-lab-reports/Lab Report 4.md

 ## Step 6 - Committing and pushing the changes

 To update the `ListExamples.java` file, I typed `git add List<tab>.java`.
-I then committed the changes using the command `git commit -m "Bug fix".
+I then committed the changes using the command `git commit -m "Bug fix"`.
 Finally, I pushed the changes with `git push origin main`.
 Here are the input and output of that process:

 ![Image](9.jpg)